johnpolacek/team-health-checker/README.md

 `
 ~~~~

-Now, for the HealthCheckComplete component, we will once again wrap the content in a Query component that will pass the GraphQL data to its children.
+Now, for the HealthCheckResults component, we will once again wrap the content in a Query component that will pass the GraphQL data to its children.

 To display the results, we can iterate through the responses and increment the values (Awesome/OK/Sucky) for each topic.

-*components/HealthCheckComplete.js*
+*components/HealthCheckResults.js*

 ~~~~
 import PropTypes from 'prop-types' import { Query } from 'react-apollo' import { getHealthCheckQuery, topicTitles } from '../api/operations'

-const HealthCheckComplete = (props) => {
+const HealthCheckResults = (props) => {

   return (
     <Query query={getHealthCheckQuery} variables={{id: props.id}}>